 Heritage Health has strategic partnerships that allow expedited lab services for our residents.
 Residents and families appreciate the convenience of being able to have blood drawn on-site, which avoids a visit to the doctor or hospital lab.
 These services also enable more prompt results, diagnoses, and treatment if applicable.

-Every Heritage Health senior care community has a dedicated medical director who oversees the care on campus.
+Each of out senior care communities has a dedicated medical director who oversees the care on campus.
 This director is typically a local medical doctor who is accessible to care for new and current patients.
 Medical directors oversee resident care plans and offer direction and oversight for the nursing staff.

 Many of our Heritage senior homes have a nurse practitioner who is regularly on-site.
 Our nurse practitioners can work with the nurses, CNAs, and other medical personnel on staff offering direction, orders, and support as needed for ideal patient care.